WANTEDSIMON/CI-CD_w_ISS_Windows-server/README.md

 ### 1. Set up server Windows Server 2022 hosted on cotabo
 It is a Cloud VPS 4C, 4 vCPU Cores 4 GB RAM 100 GB NVMe or 200 GB SSD 1 Snapshot 32 TB Traffic* Unlimited Incoming

+---

+### Extra 1.
+Tried set up the code from terminal

+1. Install .NET SDK: Ensure .NET SDK is installed.
+2. Create Project: `dotnet new mvc -n MyMvcApp`
+3. Navigate to Directory: `cd MyMvcApp`
+4. Run Project: `dotnet run`
+5. Open in IDE: `start devenv .`

+Problem was finding solution file, code could run but could not continue with the guid.

+### Extra 2.
+Tried to use clasic Azuer devospos:

 1. First use Remote Desktop Connection
 - USE IP and Administrator